zqxyz/lmm-website/README.md

 # Editing Page Content

 All pages are stored in `src/pages/` as a `.js` file.
 The home page and estimate pages are nested within folders within that directory, as they are organized into multiple files.
+We'll go more in depth about each individual page below, in the section labeled **Pages**.

 The pages are JSX, (which is very much like good ole HTML).
 The page at `/call` contains an element made of the following code: